Rhodes of Africa: Production

 The film was the idea of South African novelist Sara Millin, who pitched the idea of a film of Rhodes' life to Michael Balcon.
 Plans to make the movie were abandoned when General Smuts expressed opposition to the project.
 However he changed his mind after he read a copy of the script.
 Leslie Banks, Clive Brook, Cedric Hardwicke and Brian Aherne were all discussed for the lead before Walter Huston was cast.

+The movie was a series of imperial epics with Hollywood stars made by Gaumont British around this time, others including The Flying Doctor and The Tunnel.